ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 | Donkey Eeyore | Junior | Lion | Server |
 | Lead developer | Developer | Tester | Buzzing in the corner |

 They are working on some important project.
 They have created a Git repository to share and manage their code.
-They don’t worry about branching.
+They don't worry about branching.
 They use only master branch, because the team is small, and this approach fits their needs very well (which is not true, but they think that it is).
 They have already deployed their first release on production, and here come the troubles…

 ##### Code conflicts strike hard